 PCP vs HP – which type of car finance is right for you?

-Our guide to choosing between Hire Purchase and a Personal Contract Plan when buying a new or used car
+Find out the difference between a Hire Purchase (HP) and a Personal Contract Plan (PCP) for buying a new or used car with our handy guide

 How do PCP and HP work?

-At the end of the HP scheme, you'll have paid the full price of the car, any interest due plus any additional purchase fees agreed to.
-The car now belongs to you.
+At the end of the HP agreement you will have paid off both the amount the car is worth and the interest on the loan, so you own the car.
 Check out our guide to hire purchase for a full worked example.

 PCP finance is a little different, however, because the amount borrowed is a lot less as a proportion of the cost of the car.
 As with a HP scheme, your initial deposit influences the balance that remains to be paid – the difference is that this is offset by how much the car will be worth at the end of the agreement.
 Crucially, it means that a monthly PCP payment on a new car will be far lower than a typical HP payment on the same car.